NisalMadura/SriLanka-Railway-Tracking-API/README.md

 * Security: Implementation of secure API endpoints to ensure data integrity and authorized access.
 * Scalability: Designed with scalability in mind to handle increasing amounts of data and user requests.

-Certainly!
-Here's another way to present the API endpoints:

 ### API Endpoints